alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-furs-skins-and-other-agricultural-products.markdown

 ##Endangered animals

-[Search for the animal you’re exporting](http://www.speciesplus.net/).
-It’s endangered if it’s listed as ‘appendix I’.
+Within the EU, check if your ABP is from endangered species listed in [appendix 1](http://www.speciesplus.net/).

-Within the EU, you usually can’t move by-products from endangered animals except in special cases (like for research necessary for the species to survive).
+You usually can’t move ABPs from these endangered animals except in special cases (like for research necessary for the species to survive).
 [Contact APHA](http://www.gov.uk/government/organisations/animal-and-plant-health-agency/about/access-and-opening) to find out (or [DEARA](https://www.dardni.gov.uk/contact) in Northern Ireland).

 Outside the EU, you need to: